Smithsonian/RxLab-Instruments/README.md

 python3 -m pip install SCPI-Lab-Instruments
 ```

-To use the Keithley module, you need to install the ``vxi11`` package:
+To use Keithley instruments, you need to install the ``vxi11`` package:

 ```bash
 python3 -m pip install git+https://github.com/python-ivi/python-vxi11.git
 ```

-**Note:** I have not added these packages to the requirements in ``setup.py`` because this allows you to decide which packages you want/need to install.
+**Note:** I have not added this packages to the requirements in ``setup.py`` because this allows you to decide which packages you want/need to install.
 For example, if you only want to use the Hittite module, you don't need to install ``vxi11``.

 Supported Instruments
 ---------------------